 - 1. connected database name

 - 2. connected user name

 - 3. process start-up timestamp

 - 4. connection created timestamp

 - 5. protocol major version

 - 6. protocol minor version

 - 7. connection-reuse counter

 - 8. PostgreSQL backend process id

 - 9. 1 if frontend conncted 0 if not

 If there is no connection to the backends, nothing will be displayed.
 If there are multiple connections, one connection's information will be displayed on each line multiple times.
-Timestamps are displayed in EPOCH format.

 The --verbose option can help understand the output.
 For example: